drubinstein/pokerl/content/docs/chapter-3/running/index.md

 * Improve the GPU utilization.
 * Improve sample efficiency.

-Some improvements have been contributed back to PufferLib (since early 2024 we have provided PufferLib with a 2x speed up).
+Some improvements have been contributed back to PufferLib (since early 2024 we have provided PufferLib with a 2x speed up) including:

-Of the easier to add improvements, We achieved a 30% GPU speed improvement on inference and improved GPU utilization with [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
+- A 30% GPU speed improvement on inference and improved GPU utilization with [torch.compile](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html).
 Torch compilation traces the execution graph of a PyTorch module and will create an optimized GPU execution graph.

-Another speed optimization easy win came making sure we used [pinned memory](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/#pinned_host_memory) for any tensors on GPU.
+- Making sure we used [pinned memory](https://developer.nvidia.com/blog/how-optimize-data-transfers-cuda-cc/#pinned_host_memory) for any tensors on GPU.
 Pinning prevents an extra memory copy when moving data from the host CPU to the GPU device.
+- Optimizations to PufferLib's multinomial sampling methods.
+- Optimizing CPU<->GPU transfers frequency.
+- Improvements in the vectorization.
+- New functionality for moving an entire observation tensor to the GPUs as packed bytes and unpacking the tensor to their original representation on the GPU.

 ## Observation Size Matters

-In the end, the biggest bottleneck happened to be the data transfer of the observation.
+In the end, the biggest bottleneck was transmitting the observation to different locations.
 Not just from the CPU to GPU, but also from each agent back to the buffer holding all agent experiences for the current policy.

 {{< mermaid >}}
 ---